 Plan your week wisely.

 Try to give yourself big blocks of time for studying and downtime.
 Having three or more classes back to back can be tough.
-When possible, schedule classes later in the morning so you can enjoy sleeping in once in a while, too.
 If you're a commuter student, you may have different considerations like trying to avoid rush hour travel.
 Keep in mind that your choices might be limited as a freshman, so be prepared to roll with it if you do end up getting a week full of 8 a.m. classes.

 Do some sleuthing.